oeo/prixi/readme.md

 1. clone the repo
 1. run `nvm use`
 1. run `npm install`
-1. create a .env file based on .env.example
+1. create a .env file based on .env.example (optional)
 1. run `npm start`

 prixi should now be running at http://localhost:9001 (or whatever port you specified)

-## proxmox lxc installation

-to install prixi as an lxc container on proxmox:

-1. copy `proxmox-lxc-setup.sh`, `install.sh`, and `prixi.service` to your proxmox host.
-1. make the scripts executable: `chmod +x proxmox-lxc-setup.sh install.sh`
-1. run the proxmox lxc setup script: `./proxmox-lxc-setup.sh`

-this will create a new lxc container, install all necessary dependencies, and set up prixi to run as a service.

 ## @todo
-- [ ] http proxy configuration
+- [ ] http proxy integration
-- [ ] embed userscript into proxy response instead of using tampermonkey
+- [ ] embed userscript into server

 ## contrib